codedwrench/xlinkhandheldassistant/Docs/README.md

 16. On the PSP side go into the multiplayer menu start hosting/joining a game.
 17. In the top right-corner of the Dashboard "Connected to PSP_GameID_...." should appear after 5-30 seconds.
 18. Enjoy the game!
+19. To stop XLHA, simply press 'q' in the Dashboard.
+20. Run the following to restore your WiFi-card to the normal situation:
+    ```bash
+    sudo chmod 775 ./linux_scripts/restore_managed.sh \
+    && ./linux_scripts/restore_managed.sh "Name of Wifi adapter"
+    ```

 \
 If you want to redo these steps or choose another connection method, go into "Options" -> "Reconfigure the application"